-To gauge the scale-robustness of Phase 1, we repeat the NS experiment at two additional coarse-fine pair resolutions, $32\times32\to128\times128$ and $128\times128\to512\times512$ for all models and baselines.
-The resulting resolution sweep, presenting in Figure \ref{fig:phase1-rescurve} tracks the mean and standard deviation of the relative $L^2$ error for every model as fine grid resolution increases.
-Across all three resolutions, we see that the FUnet remains the most accurate and shows the flattest error growth.
+To test the scale-robustness of Phase 1 results, we repeat the NS experiment at two additional coarse-fine pair resolutions, $32\times32\to128\times128$ and $128\times128\to512\times512$ for all models and baselines.
+The resulting resolution sweep, presented in Figure~\ref{fig:phase1-rescurve}, tracks the mean and standard deviation of the relative $L_2$ error for every model as fine grid resolution increases.
+Across all three resolutions, we see that the FUnet remains the most accurate and shows the slowest error growth.
 Interestingly, the FNO-SR curve bends downward as we move from the lowest target resolution to the highest, indicating that the model becomes more accurate.
-We believe this is because the FNO is inherently biased toward low- and mid-frequency content because each spectral layer retains only a prescribed band of modes \cite{qin2024toward, khodakarami2025mitigating}.
-When the fine grid is enlarged while the down-sampling ratio remains fixed, most dynamically important structures now fall deeper inside that retained band, so the proportion of energy that the network must extrapolate beyond its spectral cut-off is reduced.
+This could be because the FNO is inherently biased toward low- and mid-frequency content because each spectral layer retains only a prescribed band of modes \cite{qin2024toward, khodakarami2025mitigating}.
+When the fine grid is enlarged while the down-sampling ratio remains fixed, most dynamically important structures now fall inside that retained band, so the proportion of energy that the network must extrapolate beyond its spectral cut-off is reduced.

-Taken together, these observations indicate that models in the SRaFTE framework learn super-resolution operators that outperform existing baselines in Phase~1.